The Colossal Pollinator Garden 50 plants - ships August

 • Each of the 50 plant cells are 5” deep x 2.25” wide at top

-• At least 1 tag per species will be provided
+• 1 tag per plant will be provided

 • Recommended spacing is one plant / 2-3 sq. ft.; kit covers approx. 120-150 sq. ft.